-Ronald Aarts is an Associate Professor in the Structural Dynamics, Acoustics and Control (SDAC) research group, which is part of the Faculty of Engineering Technology (ET).
-He trained in Applied Physics, obtaining both an MSc and a PhD from the Eindhoven University of Technology.
+Ronald Aarts is an Associate Professor in the Applied Mechanics and Data Analysis (AMDA) research group, which is part of the Faculty of Engineering Technology (ET).
+He is trained in Applied Physics, obtaining both an MSc and a PhD from the Eindhoven University of Technology.
 He joined the University of Twente in 1994, and initially worked on fluid-induced forces in centrifugal pumps.
 From 1997 onwards, he supervised various projects in the area of robotic laser welding.

 Ronald Aarts teaches elements of second-year and third-year Bachelor’s modules.
 The above-mentioned research topics feature in more specialized Master’s and post-Master’s courses, which can be tailored to specific audiences (e.g. from the industrial sector).